cortexproject/cortex/GOVERNANCE.md

 ## Approving PRs

-PRs may be merged after receiving at least two votes.
+PRs may be merged after receiving at least two positive votes.
+If the PR author is a maintainer, this counts as a vote.

 ## Github Project Administration